 Once you have created the list, it’s time to check it twice.
 If the total amount on your list is under your budget, congratulations!
 On the other hand, if the amount on your list is larger than your budget, you’ll need to trim a little bit.

 When you trim, keep in mind that spending less money doesn’t mean being stingy.
 Granted, you might feel disappointed you can’t get people gifts that are as nice as you feel they deserve, but just remember—you’re getting them a gift.
 You can be just as thoughtful with $30 as you can with $100.

 Now that you’ve set your limits, stick to them.
-Get the total amount you’re going to spend from the bank, and use it for all your Christmas shopping.
+Get the total amount you’re going to spend from the bank or credit union, and use it for all your Christmas shopping.
 Make a promise with yourself that once the money is gone, your shopping is done.

 This can be hard to do, particularly in a world where online shopping is so prevalent, but try anyway.
 Use stores whenever possible, and if you do see a good deal online, take the money you spent out of your cash pile and return it to the bank as soon as possible.
 Just remember, the longer you store the cash, the more you’ll be tempted to spend it.

 Get the Most from Your Money with First Alliance Credit Union